jawadabbass/laravel-permission/README.md

-Laravel Package for role based permissions
+Laravel Package for role based permissions with UUID

 ## Installation